 Article and photographs by Svetlana Markoff / Edited by Alex C.

-At the Roots of Rodeo and Its Legacy
+The Roots of Rodeo and Its Legacy

-Trials That Challenge Body and Spirit
+The Events That Challenge Body and Mind

 - Roping: capturing a calf with a lasso.